Azure/Communication/releasenotes/2021-February-1.md

     Call call = callClient.join(appContext, teamsMeetingCoordinatesLinkLocator, joinCallOptions);
 ```

-2. [Android] Cleanup logs from console, logs are stored in a the file instead
+2. Cleanup logs from console, logs are stored in a the file instead

 ## Bug fixes
 1. Device orientation video bug